Design for print – achieving the best colours and blacks

-Herefollows some nitty gritty, much of it specific to the latest Adobe CC suite (apologies if you don’t use it):
+Here's some of the nitty gritty, much of it specific to the latest Adobe CC suite (apologies if you don’t use it):

 - I find it helps to create a swatch library with both RGB and CMYK colours, using the Adobe CC colour picker.
-To the right is a screenshot of my swatches: the differences between RGB and CMYK variations are particularly marked in the oranges and greens.
+Above is a screenshot of my swatches: the differences between RGB and CMYK variations are particularly marked in the oranges and greens.

 - Determining the right colours in the first place is more difficult.
 If you use a designer, ask for CMYK, RGB and hex equivalents for every colour.
 In our case, we had tremendous difficulty translating our green from RGB to CMYK… turns out green in particular is a pain in the arse when it comes to CMYK.
 But after experimenting and having a few test runs, we got the right one.

 - In InDesign (or equivalent), make sure the ‘transparency blend space’ is RGB or CMYK as appropriate – the wrong one can produce some odd results.